 The Holyrood exhibition, Splendours of the Subcontinent, will be on display until April 22, 2018.

 You will walk through the Holyrood Palace shop to get to the ticket desk and the Queen’s Gallery, but if you are a fan of the Royal Family like me, you should browse a bit.
 They had some beautiful china, nice teas, and biscuits (cookies for my fellow Americans).
 I was tempted to buy the china that was made to commemorate the Queen’s 70th wedding anniversary but wasn’t sure if we had room in our bags.

 Holyrood Palace Review

 We enjoyed our visit to the Palace of Holyrood House.
-I thought it was fascinating to set foot in a place where several important historical moments took place.
+I thought it was fascinating to set foot in the Queen’s Scottish residence, a place where several important historical moments took place.
 Even Russell, who is a history buff, learned a lot from the audio tour.
 It was full of interesting Holyrood Palace facts.
 The wardens in each room were so helpful in answering my questions.
 I just wish that you were allowed to take photos inside the palace.

 Logistics for Your Visit to Holyrood House